-All Fourth graders participate in band build and their musicianship through instrumental ensemble work.
-Participation in band fosters teamwork and ensemble listening skills, allowing students to develop their skills as part of a large ensemble.
+All Fourth graders participate in band, choosing a wind instrument to learn, and build their musicianship through instrumental ensemble work.
+Students will also study Percussion instruments during their course of study.
+Participation in band fosters teamwork and ensemble listening and performance skills, allowing students to develop their skills as part of a large ensemble and gross/fine motor skills.
 Students learn a variety of traditional beginning band repertoire as well as experiment with simple jazz tunes and improvisation.
-The Lower School Band performs each year at the Holiday Assembly and the Lower School Visual and Performing Arts Assembly
+Their music class works with the 4th grade classroom curriculum to collaboratively complement major units of study.
+Students will integrate music technology platforms and MIDI instruments for units in composition and recording their own instrumental work.
+The Grade 4 Band performs each year at the Holiday Assembly and the Lower School Visual and Performing Arts Assembly.
+Band meets one of every three arts days.